2Sum

 2Sum is a floating-point algorithm for computing the exact round-off error in a floating-point addition operation.

-2Sum and its variant Fast2Sum were first published by Møller in 1965.
+2Sum and its variant Fast2Sum were first published by Ole Møller in 1965.

 Fast2Sum is often used implicitly in other algorithms such as compensated summation algorithms; Kahan's summation algorithm was published first in 1965, and Fast2Sum was later factored out of it by Dekker in 1971 for double-double arithmetic algorithms.

 The names 2Sum and Fast2Sum appear to have been applied retroactively by Shewchuk in 1997.